bevy-cheatbook/bevy-cheatbook/src/setup/editor/vscode.md

 ### Speed Up Rust Analyzer

-If you have used `.cargo/config.toml` to set a non-default linker for fast compiles, Rust Analyzer will ignore it unfortunately.
+If you have used `.cargo/config.toml` to set a non-default linker for fast compiles, Rust Analyzer will, unfortunately, ignore it.
 You need to also configure RA to use it, with the following setting (in VSCode `settings.json`):

 Windows: